-If you want a way to save money and energy in your home, it might be a worthwhile investment to research getting a smart thermostat.
-These devices can do everything from monitor when you leave the house, so that it doesn’t throw away electricity heating or cooling an empty home, to adjusting energy usage according to how many people are in a room or what time of day it is.
+If you want a way to spend less money and energy in your home, it may be a wise investment to research getting a smart thermostat.
+These devices can do everything from track when you leave the house, so that it doesn’t waste electricity heating or cooling a vacant home, to adjusting energy usage based on how many people are in a room or what time of day it is.

-We’ll cover what a smart thermostat is, how it runs and why it’s worth it to purchase one.
-We’ll also discuss how it can help you save money on your energy bills by lowering energy consumption.
+We’ll review what a smart thermostat is, how it works and why it’s worth it to invest in one.
+We’ll also talk about how it can help you spend less money on your energy bills by lowering energy consumption.

-A smart thermostat is an automated device that allows you to do everything from adjusting your heating and cooling settings for various times of day, to tracking when people are in the house, so it isn’t needlessly consuming energy by heating or cooling a vacant home.
+A smart thermostat is an automated device that allows you to do everything from adjusting your heating and cooling settings for different times of day, to tracking when people are in the house, so it isn’t wasting energy by heating or cooling a vacant home.

 A smart thermostat connects to Wi-Fi, so you’ll be able to adjust and monitor your energy usage from just about anywhere.